* This is the Consumer Version. *

 Obesity is twice as common among adolescents as it was 30 years ago.
-Although most of the complications of obesity occur in adulthood (see Obesity), obese adolescents are more likely than their peers to have high blood pressure and type 2 diabetes (see Diabetes Mellitus in Children (DM)).
+Although most of the complications of obesity occur in adulthood (see Obesity), obese adolescents are more likely than their peers to have high blood pressure and type 2 diabetes (see Type 2 diabetes).
 Although fewer than one third of obese adults were obese as adolescents, most obese adolescents remain obese in adulthood.

 The factors that influence obesity among adolescents are the same as those among adults.
 Hormonal disorders, such as an underactive thyroid gland (hypothyroidism—see Hypothyroidism) or overactive adrenal glands, may result in obesity but are rarely the cause.
 Adolescents with weight gain caused by hormonal disorders are usually short and most often have other signs of the underlying disorder.
 Any obese adolescent who is short and has high blood pressure should be tested for the hormonal disorder Cushing syndrome (see Cushing Syndrome).
 Genetics play a role, which means that some people are at greater risk of obesity than others.